-In a year-long course students must earn 3.333 points and pass half the grading periods.
-In a semester course a student must earn 1.667 points and pass two of these grading periods.
+^{}In a year-long course students must earn 3.333 points and pass half the grading periods.

 Exceptions to this policy shall be:

 - 1. If a student receives a grade of F for any two of the three reporting periods in a semester course, the student will receive an F for the course. - 2.
 If a student receives a grade of F for any four of the six reporting periods in a year-long course, the student will receive an F for the course. - 3.
 If a student receives an F for all three reporting periods in the second semester of a year-long course, the student will receive an F for the course.